Swept Under: Plot

 Crime scene cleaner Morgan Sher has trouble keeping assistants because of the gruesome work.
 She also struggles in her personal life to make emotional connections with others.
 At a crime scene, she meets Nick Hopewell, the new partner of Detective Ed Braxton.
 Braxton does not get along with Sher, as his reputation was damaged after she helped solve a crime he could not.
 When her latest assistant quits after seeing the crime scene, Hopewell chats with her, and Sher impresses him with her insights into the murder.
 Sher later visits the police station to give Braxton a clue she found at the crime scene while cleaning.
 Upset that she seems to be trying to upstage him, Braxton ignores her.

 After a one-night stand with a data entry worker, Sher encounters Hopewell again, who has become anxious to impress his captain and wants to know about the evidence she found.
 After Sher hands him the tip of a cane, Hopewell requests her assistance in examining a seemingly related case, angering Braxton.
 After a brief confrontation, Hopewell takes Braxton up on his ultimatum and partners with Sher instead, convincing her to take a role as a police consultant.
 In return, she demands Hopewell help her clean up crime scenes.
 As they grow closer, Hopewell flirts with her, only to be rebuffed by Sher, who says she has a policy against dating cops and coworkers.

 Following clues left at the crime scenes, Hopewell realizes the cane may be connected in some way to Jean-Baptiste Lully, a French composer who died from gangrene after stabbing himself in the foot with a conducting staff.
 The killer left behind a compact disc containing Lully's "Marche pour la Cèrèmonie des Turcs."
-Hopewell researches the local orchestra and finds a donor who was accused of attempted rape, Gary Butler.
+Hopewell researches the local orchestra and finds Gary Butler, a donor who was accused of attempted rape of a prostitute.
 Butler, when questioned, is nervous and denies the rape accusation, which he says was an extortion attempt.
 When Hopewell pushes him, Butler panics and leads them to Adam Fowler, a conductor.
 Hopewell reasons that a serial killer has targeted people with a criminal record who are connected to the orchestra.
 Butler and Fowler, though spooked, refuse to cooperate; Sher and Hopewell agree they are holding back information.